HomeToyota

 50 MPG

 All-wheel drive is an uncommon option in this class.
-The Corolla Hybrid will be the only variant of the Corolla with available AWD, an important feature for some buyers that’s not available on the Honda Civic Hybrid or Hyundai Elantra Hybrid.
+The Corolla Hybrid is the only variant of the Corolla with available all-wheel drive, an important feature for some buyers that’s not available on the Honda Civic Hybrid or Hyundai Elantra Hybrid.

 Toyota Safety Sense 3.0